Obliviour/liteBark/README.md

 Speech Enabled – Voice enabled commands to turn, go forward, and stop Light Tracking – Follow highest intensity of light

+## Running Code
+Installation of software on pi was done in python virtual environments located in

+    /home/pi/.virtualenvs/cv

+Add software environments to path by doing the following:

+    cd ~
+    source .profile
+    workon cv

+Note Tensorflow was accidently not placed in the virtual environment.
+This virtual environment just adds the software packages to the root directory.

 ## Purpose:
 Understand the performance capabilities of the Raspberry Pi for machine learning applications Can it train models?
 Build Tensorflow?
 Run multiple threads?